Have any questions about our company or our systems? Hope these answers help!

 Nope – let me explain.
 Originally discovered as an extremely strong oxidizer over 100 years ago, ozone water treatment technology systems have been in use for a long time now, originally more common in Europe but now recently over the last 10 to 15 years have been making their way onto North American farms.
-Actually, many major cities in North America like Boston, Montreal and Los Angeles to name a few have moved to ozone as a major treatment method for their cities.
+Actually, most major cities in North America have moved to ozone as the major treatment method

-Because of the push to move away from chlorine and other harmful chemicals to treat your water (due to their harmful disinfection by-products, or DBP’s) ozone is now understood to be one of the best ways to look after most of your contamination removal needs but without chemical.
+Because of the push to move away from chlorine and other harmful chemicals to treat your water (due to their harmful disinfection by-products, or DBP’s) ozone is now understood to be one of the best ways to look after most of your contamination removal needs.
 It’s actually a much stronger oxidizer than what you find in chemicals like chlorine for example, as in hundreds of times stronger.

 Can you explain the ozone thing a bit better to me??

 Ozone is an oxidant.
 Sometimes called “activated oxygen”, or “triatomic oxygen”, ozone (O3), contains three atoms of oxygen rather than the two atoms we normally breathe.
 Ozone is the second most powerful oxidant in the world and can be used to destroy bacteria, viruses, odors etc. We build this ozone on-site from the ambient air in and around your system, inject that ozone into your water and allow it time to oxidize (destroy) all unhealthy contaminants in your water and then send that water to filtration.
 This is a totally natural method of treating your water to the industry’s highest standards

 and you don’t have to worry about on-going chemical costs or chemical DBP’s.

 Here’s just a few of the more common contaminants that our systems are dealing with day in and day out on an on-going basis: